FunkinCrew/Funkin/README.md

 ![Logo](Logo.png)

-This is the repository for Leather's Funkin' Engine, an engine created for making and playing mods for Friday Night Funkin'.
+This is the repository for Leather Engine, an engine created for making and playing mods for Friday Night Funkin'.

 ## Build Instructions